 The Guardian's Audio Long Reads

-If you've ever read The Guardian's Long Read features, you'll know you need to carve out a lot of time to sit down and be able to make a dent in them.
-Luckily The Guardian now records some of them too so you can listen to them on your commute and fit in even more in-depth pieces.
+If you've ever read The Guardian's Long Read articles, you know you need to set aside a lot of time to sit down with them to really be able to digest them.
+Luckily, The Guardian now records some of them, too, so you can listen to them on your commute and explore even more in-depth stories.

-Topics covered by the Audio Long Reads vary from the history of Indian restaurants in the UK to political topics from across the globe.
+Stories covered by The Guardian’s Long Reads range in topics from the history of Indian restaurants in the UK to political themes from around the world.
 You can get some extremely diverse topics by subscribing to Guardian Long Reads, and we'd advise checking it out to see if anything piques your interest.